Ether: Aromatic Mythologies

 Karola Braga (Brasil)

-Karola Braga is an artist and olfactory researcher.
+Karola Braga (1988, São Caetano do Sul, Brazil) is an artist and olfactory researcher.
 She holds a Master’s degree in Visual Poetics from ECA/USP and a Bachelor’s degree in Fine Arts from FAAP.
 By intertwining culture, chemistry, anthropology, and sensory science, her research focuses on the concepts of presence/absence and memory/forgetting.
 Since 2015, she has participated in national and international exhibitions.
 Recently, she participated in Desert X AlUla, was nominated for the Pipa Prize 2024, selected for the 27th Project Season at Paço das Artes, and exhibited at the 13th Mercosur Biennial.
-She was a finalist in the Sadakichi category for Experimental Work with Scents at the Art and Olfaction Awards.
-She has participated in residencies such as the Cité Internationale des Arts (Paris) and Kooshk (Tehran), where she won the Kooshk Artist Residency Award (KARA 2018).
+She was the winner in the Sadakichi category for Experimental Work with Scents at the Art and Olfaction Awards (2025).
+She has participated in residencies such as the Cité Internationale des Arts (Paris), Labverde (Manaus, Brazilian Amazon), and Kooshk Residency (Tehran), where she was awarded the Kooshk Artist Residency Award (KARA 2018)

 IG: @karolabraga